-Includes material © State of Queensland 2020.
+Includes material \odot State of Queensland 2021.
 You are responsible for ensuring that the map is suitable for your purposes.
 The State of Queensland makes no representation or warranties in relation to the map contents and disclaims all liability.

-Imagery includes material \odot CNES reproduced under license from Airbus DS, all rights reserved \odot 21AT \odot Earth-i, all rights reserved, 2019
+If imagery is displayed, imagery includes material \odot CNES reproduced under license from Airbus DS, all rights reserved \odot 21AT \odot Earth-i, all rights reserved, 2019